suzanbaert/Resources_and_Bookmarks/GIT_02_Fixing_screwups.md

 $ git commit --amend
 ```

+Note: git commit --amend does change the history and gives a new hashcode so it should not be used when collaborating on repos after it has been pushed to other people.

-Best to do this before it's being pushed to the remote repo.
-In case it's already there, the push needs to be forced as the master/origin already has that commit: `git push origin +master`.
+Secondly, if you've pushed it, the next push needs to be forced as the master/origin already has that commit: `git push origin +master`.
+Or an easier alternative is using a soft reset (see point 3) - which will put everything back into the working directory, so you can add and re-commit.

 **3. Undoing the latest commit (but keeping changes)**

 To undo a commit and bring all changes back to the working directory (to do this on just a file, add the filename).
 ```
-$ git reset --soft HEAD^
+$ git reset --soft HEAD^1
 ```

 **4. Undoing the latest commit (and throw away changes)**